trinadhravuri/AssignmentUIAmazon/README.md

         which will be READ from the configparser class with method in conftest.py the conftest.py file is a file where all the configurations will have which pytest automatically takes | we can import them as well.

+I am creating a method which takes the screenshot when required having args:
+        driver object and the path where the image file have to be stored and the image file name is dynamic with the help of current time which replaces the ':' to "_" with PNG extension